Elektrobit/crinit/README.md

 (`procdip.h/.c`), Notification/Service interface (`notiserv.h/.c`, `rtimcmd.h/.c`), Client library
 (`crinit-client.h/.c`) have been preliminarily implemented and are functioning.
-In addition, the implementation contains a simple encapsulated storage for global options (`globopt.h/.c`), some minimal PID 1 setup code which cannot be "sourced out" into a task configuration (`minsetup.h/.c`), debug/log output functionality (`logio.h/.c`), and a CLI control program showcasing the client API (crinit-ctl.c).
+In addition, the implementation contains a simple encapsulated storage for global options (`globopt.h/.c`), some minimal PID 1 setup code which cannot be "sourced out" into a task configuration (`minsetup.h/.c`), debug/log output functionality (`logio.h/.c`), a CLI control program showcasing the the client API (`crinit-ctl.c`) and implementations of the `poweroff` and `reboot` system commands, also based on the client API.
 For detailed explanations of the inner workings please refer to the Doxygen-generated documentation of the individual header and source files.

 The client API is documented in the Doxygen documentation of `crinit-client.h`.
 The API is implemented as a shared library (`libcrinit-client.so`).